 Harvey Illinois Nursing Home Abuse Lawyers

-If you, or your loved one, have been injured or harmed while residing as a patient at Dixie Manor Sheltered Care, call the Rosenfeld Injury Lawyers law firm.
+If you, or your loved one, have been injured or harmed while residing as a patient at Dixie Manor Sheltered Care, call the Rosenfeld Injury Lawyers LLC law firm.
 Let our knowledgeable Harvey attorneys file and successfully resolve your mistreatment, neglect or abuse case that happened in an Illinois nursing home.

 We urge you to contact our Cook County elder abuse law office at (888) 424-5757 to schedule your appointment today.
 Speak with one of our experienced lawyers for legal answers during a comprehensive, no-obligation case evaluation.
 No upfront fees are required because we accept every sheltered care home abuse and neglect claim for compensation on contingency.
 This means our legal fees are paid only after we have won your case at trial or negotiated an out of court settlement on your behalf.